gwillz/build-my-locals/README.md

 - `--all` - do `git-pull, ci, script` in that order
 - `--no-color` - disable colour output
 - `--verbose` - print stdout/stderr from scripts
+- `--version` - print version and exit
+- `--help` - print help and exit

 ## TODO